aarushirc14/seng438-a1/report.md

 For the manual functional tests, all the test cases were divided evenly between the team members and we each did ten tests.
 For the regression tests, each team member tested their MFTs and exploratory tests from the previous phases.

-## Difficulties encountered, challenges overcome, and lessons learned {#difficulties-encountered-challenges-overcome-and-lessons-learned}
+# Difficulties encountered, challenges overcome, and lessons learned

 Teamwork was crucial to our success as various tasks were distributed among team members.
 Effective communication was a key factor in our success as we moved through the various phases of testing.
 After finishing a test, we realized the importance of thoroughly documenting any additional issues that were identified during the process in order to avoid repeated efforts.
 Another big lesson we learned was the importance of establishing explicit roles before beginning the testing process.
 We frequently went back and forth to confirm tasks and responsibilities, which stunted our progress.
 It would have been beneficial to create a shared outline that provides these details in advance.